Kointaker/Centurion/README.md

 # Centurion
+My Captsone project for my computer science class

-Email assistant app that can:
+Centurion is an email assistant app that as of now can:

 -Draft messages
 -Search messages using keywords